 - Trekking track

-Good trekking tracks make you feel cool and provide maximum comfort throughout the trek.
-Tracks with pockets are usually preferred so that you can keep your things safely with you.
+Good trekking tracks provide maximum comfort throughout the trek.
+The track with pockets is usually preferred to keep your things safely with you.

 Trousers can be worn inside trekking tracks to keep you warm.
 It will be easy to wear throughout the trek.